csci338/spring2025/pages/_assignments/lab10.md

 ## 1. Getting Started

-For this lab, you will create a brand new folder in your `class-exercises-spring2025` folder called `lab11`.
+For this lab, there is no starter code.
+You will create everything yourself.
+Begin by navigating to your `class-exercises-spring2025` directory on your local machine and creating a new branch:
+* `git checkout -b lab10-b`
+* Verify that you're on your new branch: `git branch`

+Now, create a brand new folder called `lab10`.

 Like before, you will build your React app from scratch, which will involve:
-1. Creating a `package.json` at the root of your `lab11` directory.
+1. Creating a `package.json` at the root of your `lab10` directory.
     * Hint: `npm init`
 2. Installing the following 4 packages: `react`, `react-dom`, `vite`, and `antd`.
     * Hint: `npm install`